-Recently new regulations were introduced to temporarily enable legal documents to be signed and/or witnessed remotely via electronic and audio-visual links in order to reduce face-to-face contact during the current COVID-19 situation.
+In response to the COVID-19 restrictions various Federal and State level laws have been introduced to either temporarily or permanently enable legal documents to be signed and/or witnessed remotely via electronic and audio-visual links in order to reduce face-to-face contact during the current COVID-19 situation.

 You can now execute and witness SUPERCentral documents electronically.